mopidy/mopidy/docs/commands/mopidy.rst

 ======================

 Additionally, extensions can provide extra sub-commands.
-See ``mopidy --help`` for a list of what is availbale on your system and ``mopidy COMMAND --help`` for command specific help.
+See ``mopidy --help`` for a list of what is available on your system and ``mopidy COMMAND --help`` for command-specific help.
 Sub-commands for disabled extensions will be listed, but can not be run.

 .. cmdoption:: local